Hopp til innholdet

 Youth & Arctic Futures

-BIRGEJUPMI engages with Indigenous youth to explore lived experiences of environmental change and adaptation measures, including the effects of the green energy transition.
-Through co-design and co-curation, the project develops an exhibition that share young people’s hopes, ideas, and visions for alternative futures.
-Addressing challenges from invasive species to growing development pressures, BIRGEJUPMI strengthens local resilience and livelihoods.
+BIRGEJUPMI engages with young people in Sápmi and accross the Arctic to explore lived experiences of environmental change and adaptation, including the impacts of the green energy transition.
+Through participatory, creative and co-design approaches, the project creates spaces to share young people’s perspectives, hopes and visions for alternative futures.
+By addressing challenges ranging from invasive species to growing development pressures, BIRGEJUPMI contributes to strengthening local resilience and livelihoods.

-Ilulissat is the third largest city of Kalaallit Nunaat in is placed in the municipality of the Avannaata.
-It is a place where Inuit-led local operators adapt to the climate challenges.
-Birgejupmi researchers, Vivi Vold, Paarnaq Rosing Jakobsen, and Naja Dyrendom Graugaard has hosted a workshop and a community peer review of our work, for Indigenous knowledge holders on the connections between land relations, healing, and health.
-Together with the experiences of the other visits to other towns and settlement, this contributes to the understanding of one health approach in the coastscapes of Kalaallit Nunaat.
+Ilulissat is the third-largest city of Kalaallit Nunaat and is located in the Avannaata municipality.
+It is a place where Inuit-led local operators are actively adapting to climate changes.
+Birgejupmi researchers, Vivi Vold, Paarnaq Rosing Jakobsen, and Naja Dyrendom Graugaard hosted a workshop and a community peer review of our work with Indigenous knowledge holders, focusing on the connections between land relations, healing, and health.
+Together with insights from visits to other towns and communities, this contributes to a broader understanding of a One Health approach in the coastscapes of Kalaallit Nunaat.

 Qaqortoq is the biggest town in the municipality of Kujalleq, in Southern Kalaallit Nunaat, with a population of app.
 3000 inhabitants.
 Birgejupmi researchers, Vivi Vold and Naja D. Graugaard have visited local organizations and institutions to gain a deeper understanding of the relations between health and local cultural practices, such as how it is represented in the hunting profession, education and tourism.